The best unconventional Christmas songs are a fantastic way to shake up your playlist after weeks of listening to Santa Baby on repeat.

 22. Everybody Loves Christmas: Eddie Money

-This is one of those fantastic Christmas songs which speaks directly to your inner child, with lyrics all about the joy and magic of the holidays.
+This is one of those fantastic Christmas songs that speaks directly to your inner child, with lyrics all about the joy and magic of the holidays.

 23. Christmas of Love: Little Isidor And The Inquisitors

-This is one of the top uncommon Christmas songs to appear on a famous festive movie: How the Grinch Stole Christmas.
+This is one of the top uncommon Christmas songs to appear in a famous festive movie How the Grinch Stole Christmas.
 Released in the year 2000, the song was produced by Little Isador and The Inquisitors.